Despite upheaval in journalism, one thing at The Seattle Times hasn’t changed

 For my first monthly column, I want to explain why I said that.

-As Executive Editor of the largest newsroom in the Pacific Northwest, I inherited a room full of talented journalists committed to the same mission we’ve always had.
+As executive editor of the largest newsroom in the Pacific Northwest, I inherited a room full of talented journalists committed to the same mission we’ve always had.
 It is serving the Northwest with thoughtful, independent journalism that makes a difference in our society.

 Most Read Local Stories